happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 ## Always automated, never automatic

-For 4 years, the frontend engineers at Trilliant Health have been running every single deployment from our local computers.
+For 4 years, the frontend engineers at Trilliant Health have been running every single deployment from our development computers.
 There is nothing automatic about deployments.
 (They are auto<i>mated</i>, just not auto<i>matic</i>.)
 During this time, we have certainly shipped a few bugs.
 Perhaps 2 were showstoppers.
 Each of those two showstoppers were reverted within about 5 minutes of being discovered, because we didn't have to create a branch, push to GitHub, open a Pull Request, wait for a review, wait for tests to pass in CI, click merge, wait for more tests, and then wait for an underpowered runner to build and deploy our application.

 All we had to do was check out our previously-deployed commit and run the deploy script locally.
 Since we do this all the time, there was no worry about "doing